 How to bet on Super Bowl props in Arizona

 Signing up at a sportsbook to bet on the Super Bowl is an easy process that doesn’t take much time at all.
 You can also sign up at multiple sportsbooks to shop around for the best odds for any bet you want to place.

 You can find reviews on this site for the various Arizona sportsbooks that you can sign up with.
 Once you find a sportsbook you like, you can create an account by providing some basic personal information and accepting the terms and conditions.
 From there, you can make a deposit and start betting.

 Once the odds start coming out, the Super Bowl almost always has its own page at online sportsbooks.
 You can also find it by navigating to the NFL section.

-Keep in mind that you should use only legal and regulated Arizona online sportsbooks.
+You should use only legal and regulated Arizona online sportsbooks.
 There are illegal sites that may try to tempt you with online promotions or unusual bets, but any site not regulated by the state of Arizona could potentially lead to problems with your funds or personal details.
 If that were to happen, you likely would have no legal recourse since there is no US-based agency overseeing the activities of these sportsbooks.

 What are the best Super Bowl prop bets?

 Sports betting, like just about anything in life, is a matter of taste and opinion.
 What one bettor might like may be completely undesirable to another, and vice versa.